-Blue Mountain Trail is a 3.9 mile heavily trafficked out and back trail located near Blue Mountain Lake, NY that features beautiful wild flowers and is rated as moderate.
+Blue Mountain Trail is a 3.9 mile heavily trafficked out and back trail located near Blue Mountain Lake, New York that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 I hiked this last year, and let me say, it does not disappoint.
 We took the harder (yet shorter!) trail, which ended up being much steeper than it's longer counterpart.
 If you're ready for a steep incline with some actual climbing involved, I'd say go for it!
 The view is worth it.

 Did this hike as part of the firetower challenge.
 The incline is pretty steep so be prepared to stop a few times on the way up.
 It took about 1:40 to get to the top and 1:15 to get down.
 The best view is from the tower but there is an over look beyond the tower.
 The views do not disappoint especially in the fall.